Robinpig/Note/docs/CS/CN/QUIC.md

 This document limits migration of connections to new client addresses, except as described in Section 9.6.
 Clients are responsible for initiating all migrations.
 Servers do not send non-probing packets (see Section 9.1) toward a client address until they see a non-probing packet from that address.
 If a client receives packets from an unknown server address, the client MUST discard these packets.

+### Classification of Connection Migration

+#### ACM and PCM

+Active Connection Migration and Passive Connection Migration

+#### VCM and HCM

+Vertical Connection Migration and Horizontal Connection Migration

+#### CCM and SCM

+Client Connection Migration and Server Connection Migration

+#### SPCM and MPCM

+Single-path Connection Migration and Multi-path Connection Migration

+### Connection Migration Strategy

+- Failover Mode
+- Standby Mode
+- Aggregation Mode
+- Load Balance Mode

+Except for PCM, other connection migrations can be triggered by RTT, packet loss rate, timeout, ECN or application signals.

 ### Probing a New Path